 Massive numbers of IoT devices deployed on the ground within HAPS coverage.

-HAPS platform has necessary communication payload for IoT connectivity (i.e. HIBS) and sensing equipment.
+HAPS platform has necessary communication payload for IoT connectivity and sensing equipment.

 Feeder link (Backhaul) to ground and/or inter-HAPS may be used, for aggregated IoT data and sensing data.